trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

    compile
    ```

-1. Once the compile has completed, migrate the contract to the blockchain:
+1. Once the compile has completed, deploy the contract to the blockchain:

    ```shell
    migrate
    ```

    <p class="alert alert-info">
      <strong>Note</strong>: As an alternative to using Truffle Develop, both the `compile` and `migrate` commands can be run directly on the command line with `truffle compile` and `truffle migrate` respectively.
+You will need to have some other connection to a blockchain running, such as the TestRPC.
    </p>

    You will see output that looks similar to this: